olivianye1/ROTSee/README.md

 Developed by: Kennedy Dorsey, Jessica Hotsko, Riley Juenemann, and Olivia Nye

-Created using Ruby on Rails and hosted on Heroku at https://rotsee.herokuapp.com/
+Created using Ruby on Rails and hosted on Heroku at https://rotsee.herokuapp.com/ (login with username: guest and password: guest to see sample user view)